What is Business Text Messaging?

 Texting has become a crucial part of everyday life for most people.
 On average, most people use 3 different messaging apps each week to chat with friends and family.
 Nine in 10 consumers also want to text with businesses, but less than half of companies are currently equipped to meet their needs.

 Still, businesses are recognizing the demand for texting and quickly adopting the channel.
+Businesses sent 2.2 trillion messages to leads and customers from business texting applications in 2024, which is expected to grow to 3.4 trillion by 2028.
 Global mobile business messaging traffic hit 2.7 trillion in 2020, up 10% from 2019, and is expected to only keep growing.

 How Does Business Texting Compare to Other Channels?